 The San Francisco Declaration on Research Assessment (DORA) established in 2012 marked the official start of the movement for better research assessment.
-Since then nearly 2,000 organisations and over 16,000 individuals committed to this important initiative by becoming DORA signatory.
-Two other important report followed in 2015 that further build on DORA recommendations - The Metric Tide and the Leiden Manifesto.
+As of early 2024, over 24,000 individuals and organisations in 165 countries committed to this important initiative by becoming DORA signatory.
+Two other important report followed in 2015 that further build on DORA recommendations: The Metric Tide and the Leiden Manifesto.

 The Hong Kong Principles for assessing researchers published in 2016 calls for rewarding researchers based on how open, transparent and rigorous they are during all stages of the research projects.